Syndica/sig/src/gossip/readme.md

 ## Sending/Receiving Requests

 We also receive new messages from the network as bytes.
 Before processing these messages:
--  deserialize them into Protocol messages (defined in `protocol.zig`)
+-  deserialize them into Gossip messages (defined in `message.zig`)
 -  verify their values are valid
 -  verify the signature corresponds are correct

 And if any of these checks fail, we discard the value.
-Otherwise, we process the protocol message.
+Otherwise, we process the Gossip message.

 *Note:* this logic can be found in the `GossipService.verify_packets` method in `gossip/gossip_service.zig`.

-There are 4 protocol messages to describe:
+There are 4 Gossip messages to describe:
 - Pull
 - Push
 - Prune
 - and Ping/Pong

-## Protocol Messages: Pull
+## Gossip Messages: Pull

 Pull messages are used to retrieve new data from other nodes in the network.
 There are two types of Pull messages: pull requests and pull responses.